 🤔 Where to Install a Water Softener

-Most water softeners should be installed in a basement, as close to a home’s point of entry as possible.
+Water softeners should be installed at your home’s main water supply pipe, upstream of your water heater, as close to a home’s point of entry as possible.

-If you don’t have enough space for an indoor installation, you may also be able to install a water softener outdoors.
+If you don’t have enough space for an indoor installation in your water supply system, you may also be able to install a water softener outdoors.

 Typical Basement Installation